CoderModer79/CapstoneProject2_/ProjectProposal.md

 needed in order to promote research that will lead to a better understanding of how sentiment is conveyed in tweets and texts.
 Our primary goal in this task is to create such a resource: a corpus of tweets and texts with sentiment expressions.

+Sentiment Analysis- Emotion in Text In a variation on the popular task of sentiment analysis, this dataset contains labels for the emotional content (such as happiness, sadness, and anger) of texts.
+40.000 samples across 13 labels.

 *The Client:*